SonnyK33/obsidian/The Dean of Shandong.md

 - Bakunin the anarchist
 - Great Unity in Han dynasty's book of rituals
 - John Stuart Mill is most influential here but he was more afraid of public opinion than state censorship
+- 1587 Ming dynasty book
+- re-read book on Deng
+- learn more about the meritocratic system under Confucius
+- Lipton on public opinion

 Bell uses his former position as the Dean of the political theory department at the University of Shandong to explain Chinese political thinking to Western audiences.
 As the US tries to isolate China and slow its growth, this book attempts to explain the Chinese political system to Westerners.
 While it is sympathetic to the Chinese system of political meritocracy, It doesn't hesitate to criticize China and President Xi for growing censorship and the abandonment of term limits.
 Bell is a scholar of Confucianism and he puts contemporary Chinese political theory in the context of its ancient traditions.
+The most important takeaways for me were the rise of Confucianism in contemporary Chinese political thought and how Xi's embrace of Communism is fully in line with the timeline envisioned by Marx.
+Karl Marx believed that Communism would appear in developed countries first, not in peasant societies like China in the 1950s.
+If you follow that logic, China first had to become capitalist to destroy feudalism and build the required means of production.
+This is what Deng Xiaoping did.
+Now Xi is trying to clean up corruption which was a natural outgrowth of the opening in the 1980s and 1990s.
+But this is the trickiest part of Marxism.
+The dictatorship of the proletariat (i.e. the current CCP) is supposed to just dissolve.
+This is at odds with the strong administrative state being built.
+It also seems at odd with the ancient Chinese traditions and Confucian practices.
+The crossroads of Confucian and Communist thought is the most interesting part of this book.
+The push back against the relentless propaganda so common in the West today regarding China is also very refreshing.
+We never learn about the corruption that Xi stamped out and how popular that's been.
+Of course there are risks with Xi removing term limits.
+But those are highlighted constantly.
+The Confucian method of teaching, tailored to each student was also very interesting.
+The discussion on censorship and how Mill was more worried about public opinion and self-censoring reminded me about Orwell's foreword to 1984 and reminded me to reap Lipton.

+It's necessary to read this on conjunction with all of the economic critiques going on, especially from Pettis.
+How does this intersection between Marxism and ancient traditions mix with the need to grow domestic demand?
+What does Marx say about domestic demand and savings vs investment, if anything?
+What does Confuscious thought say about economic growth?

 **Resurgence of Confucianism in China**